kuetemeier/php-kuetemeier-wordpress/README.md

 # php-kuetemeier-wordpress
-Description: A Collection of PHP class for WordPress Plugin Development
+Description: A Collection of PHP classes for WordPress Plugin Development

 Version: 1.1.0
 Latest Stable Version: 1.1.0